 Not that this is enough.
-For even as I seek to find my own way I am too often like the first son called to work in the vineyard today.
+For even as I seek to find my own way I am too often like the second son called to work in the vineyard today.
 My intentions are good, but my follow through too often falls short.
 Still, maybe the grace of this parable is that every moment of every day is a new start and that not only am I not burdened by the sins or failures of previous generations, in God’s eyes I am also not burdened by my own sins or failures from yesterday.
 Maybe every single moment is a chance to choose a different way.
 And isn’t this grace?
 Certainly this was true for the tax collectors and prostitutes who Jesus speaks of now.
 Might this also be true for you and me?
 Oh might this also be true?

 - I would be curious to hear your thoughts on this.
 Do we live in the world Ezekiel foretold or not?
 How is it that it is no longer so that ‘the parents have eaten sour grapes and the children’s teeth are set on edge?

 - If this is not yet our world, how might you and I work at making it more and more so reflective of the time and space we inhabit together?